tap349/tap349.github.io/_posts/2016-03-31-bundler-and-spring.md

 RVM provides functionality to do it as well but bundler is a better way. rbenv doesn't manage gemsets in contrast with RVM.

 there might be multiple versions of the same gem installed for particular ruby version but project uses gem versions from bundle (specified in _Gemfile.lock_).

-when running commands (`rake`, etc.) from within project directory it's necessary to use gem versions from bundle - this can be done in 2 ways:
+when running commands (`rake`, etc.) from within project directory it's necessary to use bundle gem versions - this can be done in 2 ways:

 - run commands with `bundle exec`
 - use bundler binstubs